Updated: May 7, 2021

 Skeptics have criticized tire inserts for looking similar to pool noodles or other foam household products.
 The difference, however, is that tire inserts are generally made from closed-cell foam.
 This foam is denser, more durable, and more impact-resistant.
 Most insert manufacturers select or develop specific types of foam to achieve specific ride characteristics.
 Closed-cell foam also resists absorbing fluids, preventing tire sealant from soaking into the insert.

-Inserts have become more popular as modern riders and racers have sought tools to help them to descend faster and push their equipment harder.
-On a mountain bike, damage to a tubeless (or tubed) wheel and tire is often caused by extreme forces generated from smashing a wheel/tire into an obstacle in the trail.
+Inserts have become more popular as modern riders and racers have pushed their equipment harder, descending faster on tougher terrain.
+On a mountain bike, damage to a tubeless (or tubed) rim or tire is often caused by extreme forces generated from smashing into an obstacle in the trail.
 Without an insert, the air in the tire compresses and the tire bottoms out against the rim.
-This impact can cut the tire, causing it to flat (often referred to as a ‘pinch flat’ or ‘snakebite’), and damage the rim by denting it or cracking it.
-This damage can be costly, especially for high-end carbon rims.
+This impact can cut the tire, causing it to flat (often referred to as a ‘pinch flat’ or ‘snakebite’).
+The rim might get dented or cracked.
+This damage will be costly, especially for high-end carbon rims.